ClementNerma/NightOS/docs/specs/syscalls.md

 - `0x10`: the provided SC identifier does not exist
 - `0x11`: the provided SC was already closed
-- `0x12`: there is no pending data in the pipe and the mode argument was set to `0x01`
+- `0x12`: there is not enough space in the pipe to write all the provided data and the mode argument was set to `0x01`

 Write data through a pipe.